 Poop.
-There, I said it.
+There, we said it.
 It’s not a fun thing to talk about, but if we are healthy, our poop should be, too.
 Let’s move beyond the awkwardness and into the important stuff.
 Here’s what you need to know to make sure your digestive health is in tip-top shape.

 What is poop?